cypressious/cypressious.github.io/content/posts/2025-08-29-kotlin-emerging-patterns-with-context-parameters.md

 ---
 title: "Kotlin: Emerging Patterns with Context Parameters"
 description: Early patterns with Kotlin 2.2’s new context parameters.
 Key takeaways include bridge methods for member extensions, the holder pattern, and deprecated overloads for gradual migration.
 date: 2025-08-29
 slug: kotlin-emerging-patterns-with-context-parameters
 bluesky: https://bsky.app/profile/rakhman.info/post/3lxjtksiujk2q
 ---

 [Context parameters](https://github.com/Kotlin/KEEP/blob/context-parameters/proposals/context-parameters.md) are a new preview feature in Kotlin 2.2 and supersede the experimental context receivers.
-In the Kotlin Compiler codebase, we have been using this new language feature for a short while, and here I'm sharing some patterns that have emerged so far.
+In the Kotlin compiler codebase, we've been using this new language feature for a short while, and here I'm sharing some patterns that have emerged so far.

 ## Bridge Methods